 Dizziness and Balance Disorders

-Once the proper evaluation and testing have been done to get a correct diagnosis, your hearing specialist will help counsel you as to your treatment options.
+Once the proper evaluation and testing have been done to get a correct diagnosis, your audiologist will help counsel you as to your treatment options.
 Treatments may vary depending on the nature of the disorder.

 Dizziness is a symptom, defined as a sensation of unsteadiness, imbalance, or disorientation in relation to an individual’s surroundings–it is not a disease.
 The symptoms of dizziness vary widely from person to person and can be caused by many different diseases.
 They vary from a mild unsteadiness to a severe whirling sensation known as vertigo.
 Because the symptoms of dizziness vary so widely from patient to patient and may be caused by many different diseases, the physician commonly requires testing to be able to provide the patient with some knowledge about the cause of his/her dizziness.
 Dizziness may or may not be accompanied by a hearing impairment.

 Balance problems may occur alone or in association with a hearing issue.
 Vertigo, which refers to the sensation of the room spinning, is the primary symptom of ear-related balance problems.
 A thorough physical examination is important in the evaluation of vertigo.
 Additionally, specialized balance testing may be indicated to help determine exactly what part of the balance system has been compromised.
 Once a proper diagnosis is made, a combination of medication and therapy may be used to rehabilitate the balance system.

 Acute or chronic problems with balance may indicate serious health risks and affect a person’s quality of life.
 The first step to getting better is proper diagnosis.

 The following are some of the most common dizziness and balance disorders.

 - Positional Vertigo (BPPV)